Matir Agunot: Plot summary

 The series protagonist is Rabbi Yosef Morad (Aviv Alush) who acts as a detective to investigate "chained marriages".
-Mord's task is to convince the husbands who have separated or even abandoned their wives not to leave them in their marital state but rather to divorce them.
+Morad's task is to convince the husbands who have separated or even abandoned their wives not to leave them in limbo in their marital state but rather to divorce them.
 Elush's character is based on the real-life story of Rabbi Eliyahu Maimon.
 Morad is married to Hannah (Avigail Kovari) and soon discovers she is hiding secrets from him.